Overview for Dalmatia by Bike and Boat

 Itinerary for Dalmatia by Bike and BoatGo to top of page

-Note that the sailing and cycling routes may be changed on the spot due to weather conditions, dock availability and the physical ability of the cyclists on board.
+Note that the sailing and cycling routes may be changed on the spot due to weather conditions and dock availability.
 Departure is during morning hours, mostly after breakfast.

 Day 1: Split – Supetar – Pučišća